pmcharrison/intro-to-music-and-science/050-evolution.md

 Does this mean that musicality has never shaped evolution in in its own way?
 Not necessarily.
 It is possible that musicality originally evolved for non-musical reasons, but subsequently became evolutionarily valuable in its own right, and hence was finessed by further evolutionary processes [@Patel2021-vu; @Savage2020-mb].
 The question is then, why might musicality have become evolutionarily valuable?
 This is the topic of the next section.

-## Why might musicality have become evolutionarily valuable?
+## What are music's adaptive functions?

 ### The 'auditory cheesecake hypothesis'

-Before considering possible evolutionary functions of music, it is important to consider the alternative: what if music does not possess any evolutionary value?
-If this were the case, why would humans bother investing so much time and energy into music in the first place?

 One possibility is that music conveys no survival or reproductive benefits, but rather tickles pleasure centres in the brain that originally evolved for other reasons.
 An analogy would be various recreational drugs.
 This hypothesis was most famously articulated by Stephen Pinker, who wrote "I suspect that music is auditory cheesecake, an exquisite confection crafted to tickle the sensitive spots of at least six of our mental faculties" [@Pinker1997-gh].

-Let's explore the auditory cheesecake hypothesis a little further.
-What mental faculties is music tickling, and why is tickling these faculties pleasurable?
-Now, it's important to be clear that this is still an important open question in music psychology.
-I'm going to outline a few ideas that have been explored to varying degrees in the literature, and I encourage you to introspect and think about how well these ideas explain your musical experiences.
-Note that these ideas are not mutually exclusive -- it's perfectly possible that multiple such mechanisms operate simultaneously, perhaps manifesting to different degrees in different musical styles.
+What pre-existing mental faculties could music be tickling, and why would tickling these faculties be pleasurable?
+We will consider a couple of possibilities now.

-### Information processing
+#### Information processing

 Music perception can be formulated as an information processing problem.
 Sound arrives in a very complex form, and the brain's job is to process and understand this complex information.
 It needs to group different harmonics together into tones, and group multiple tones into melodies and chords; it needs to relate the pitches and rhythm it hears to prior cultural knowledge about tonality and metre; it needs to keep track of local thematic information, modulations, and emotional cues.
 One proposition is that music elicits pleasure precisely because of how it stimulates this complex information processing system.

 How exactly would this information processing become rewarding?
 We don't really know yet, though there are various hypotheses in the literature.
 One hypothesis is that rewards are released when the brain makes predictions for future events, and these predictions turn out to be correct.
 A second hypothesis is that rewards are released when the incoming information is initially complex, but the brain successfully compresses it into a small representation, perhaps by noticing certain repeating patterns or by relating the music to prior cultural knowledge.
 A third hypothesis is that rewards are released when the brain feels that is successfully learning new information.
 Many of these ideas have some kind of intuitive rationalisation in terms of evolutionary adaptation, but there has been little progress in demonstrating that these ideas explain much of musical pleasure in practice.

-### Emotion processing
+#### Emotion processing

 Another potential aspect of musical pleasure concerns music's ability to communicate various emotions.
 It's clear to all of us that music can indeed communicate a wide variety of emotions, ranging from ecstasy to tragedy.
 It's not surprising that listening to happy music should elicit pleasure; what's more surprising though is that listening to sad music can elicit just as much pleasure.
 Why is this?
 We will outline various possibilities here; see @Eerola2018-rk for an in-depth review.